AI Literacy Materials

 Activities to imagine futuristic AI technologies and the ethics around them

-These works have been generously supported by the National Science Foundation (DRL-1811086) and the Jacobs Foundation through CERES.
+This work has been supported by the National Science Foundation (DRL-1811086), Kapor Foundation, and the Jacobs Foundation through CERES.

 Team members who have supported development of these materials include Professors: Amy Ogan, Jessica Hammer, Motahhare Eslami, Angela E.B.
 Stewart, Tara Nkrumah; and Student Research Assistants: Ellia Yang, Shixian Xie, Jennifer Kim, Alexis Axon, Emily Amspoker, Yi Luo.